Wasted Resources in Azure Subscriptions Test

 Tenant ID |

-The eG agent communicates with the target Microsoft Azure Subscrption using Java API calls.
-To collect the required metrics, the eG agent requires an Access token in the form of an Application ID and the client secret value.
-To know how to determine the Application ID and the key, refer to Configuring the eG Agent to Monitor the Microsoft Azure App Service.
-Specify the Application ID of the created Application in the Client ID text box and the client secret value in the Client Password text box. |
+To connect to the target subscription, the eG agent requires an Access token in the form of an Application ID and the client secret value.
+For this purpose, you should register a new application with the Microsoft Entra tenant.
+To know how to create such an application and determine its Application ID and client secret, refer to Configuring the eG Agent to Monitor a Microsoft Azure Subscription Using Azure ARM REST API.
+Specify the Application ID of the created Application in the Client ID text box and the client secret value in the Client Password text box |

 In some environments, all communication with the Azure cloud be routed through a proxy server.
 In such environments, you should make sure that the eG agent connects to the cloud via the proxy server and collects metrics.
 To enable metrics collection via a proxy, specify the IP address of the proxy server and the port at which the server listens against the Proxy Host and Proxy Port parameters.
 By default, these parameters are set to none, indicating that the eG agent is not configured to communicate via a proxy, by default. |